Hussein-Mahfouz/Bicycle-Network-Optimization/README.md

 cyling mode share, how many additional cyclists do we assign to each OD pair to reach that target mode share

-  - Predict Probability of Cycling Between Each OD Pair Based On Geography
+1. Predict Probability of Cycling Between Each OD Pair Based On Geography

-  - A glm is used to predict probability of cycling based on distance and slope
+    1. A glm is used to predict probability of cycling based on distance and slope

-  - Accounting for Existing Mode Share
+2. Accounting for Existing Mode Share

-  - Look at performance of each OD pair and assign additional cyclists accordingly.
+    1. Look at performance of each OD pair and assign additional cyclists accordingly.
 OD pairs that have a low cycling mode share are allocated more cyclists than OD pairs that already have a high cycling mode share.
 This is because OD pairs with low cycling mode share have more potential (latent demand) than OD pairs with high cycling mode share

-  - Scaling Results To Match Mode Share Target
+3. Scaling Results To Match Mode Share Target
+    1. Specify target mode share increase (default is 10% but this is unreasonable for a city like Cambridge that already has a cycling mode share of 40%)

-  - Scale potential cycling demand up or down so that it matches the target of 10% increase
+    2. Scale potential cycling demand up or down so that it matches the target % increase

 #### \_\_*3.1\_plot\_mode\_shares.R* , \_\_3.2\_plot\_od\_comparison.R\_ , \_\_3.3\_plot\_desire\_lines\_current\_vs\_potential.R\_